I’m the Problem: A timeline of Morgan Wallen’s controversies as new album lands

 Officers reviewed the bar’s security footage, which reportedly showed Wallen lunging and then throwing the object over the roof.

-In court in December 2024, Wallen plead guilty to misdemeanor charges.
+In court in December 2024, Wallen pleaded guilty to misdemeanor charges.
 His charges were reduced to two misdemeanor counts of reckless endangerment without a weapon.

 He was sentenced to spend seven days in a DUI education center and be under supervised probation for two years.